henriqueborgo/Solved_Cases/Case_1_Roof_Real_State/README.md

 # Case 1 - Roof Real State

-Data analyses about real state in King County - Washington USA
+Data analyses about real state at County King - Washington USA

 The case was the fist chalenge of DEX - Data Expert Course from "Escola DNC"